2020PB/police-brutality/all-locations.md

 Two police offers have someone pinned to the ground and proceed to kneel on their head/neck, punch and kick them.
 A third officer joins them, also striking the person.
 The beating continues until a woman yells "why are y'all beating him?"

-tags: beat, conceal, knee-on-neck, knee, punch, kick, threaten, inhumane-treatment
+tags: beat, conceal, knee-on-neck, knee, punch, kick, threaten, inhumane-treatment, protestor

 id: ca-compton-1